 - After a week, it is common to see a baby SCOBY developing across the surface of the liquid.
 A new SCOBY starts off as a clear film or blob and then slowly become less translucent, more white, and thicker as time goes on.
 If no signs of SCOBY development appear after 3 weeks, discard the batch and start over.
 We recommend waiting until the SCOBY is at least ¼-inch thick before using it to brew the first batch of kombucha tea.
 Reaching that thickness may take up to 30 days.

-- Retain the kombucha tea and the new SCOBY for making your first batch of kombucha and then follow our instructions on How to Make Kombucha Tea.
+- Retain the kombucha tea and the new SCOBY for making your first batch of kombucha and then follow our instructions on kombucha tea at home.

 Whether you decide to grow a SCOBY on your own or purchase a kombucha starter culture from us to rehydrate and maintain, we're excited you're considering adding a probiotic-rich beverage to your life!